← Back to Articles

 Doesn't break fast:

-• Black coffee, tea (may actually enhance fat oxidation)
+• Black coffee, tea (zero calories)

 • Water, sparkling water

-• Electrolytes (sodium, potassium, magnesium—no calories)
+• Electrolytes (sodium, potassium, magnesium—zero calories)

 • Salt (pure sodium chloride)